smlungwana/sqa-automation-framework/README.md

 >>Log in to the demo website and place an order.

-The following is the sequence of steps that the test case perfoms:
+The following is the sequence of steps that the test case performs:
 1. Log into the [MADISON ISLAND](http://demo-store.seleniumacademy.com/) demo website.
 2. Search for a Book.
 3. Add a book to **Cart**